 Am I eligible for participation in Skills Development?
 To be eligible for participation in Skills Development (SD), you must be an unemployed individual ("insured participant") as defined by Section 58 of the Employment Insurance Act.
 This means that you are an individual for whom: a) an unemployment benefit period has...
 More >

 The Pascal, Cayley and Fermat math competitions are an opportunity for students to have fun and to develop their mathematical problem solving ability.
 Details are available in the full information brochure.
 More >

 The National Health Sciences Students' Association was established in 2005 and is the first national interprofessional student association in the world.
 NaHSSA is a network of local university and college-based chapters that promote interprofessional education and practice within Canada.
 NaHSSA enables students to advocate for and learn from this form...
 More >

 Canadian Architecture Students Association is a non-profit organization who is composed of a collection of students across the nation who are committed to being the voice of the architectural student body across Canada.
 This Association, though often besieged by geography, experiment and discover new methods of communication without bounds.
 They...
 More >

-- Bachelor of Science (Major or Honours in Economics) Degree
+- Bachelor of Science (Major or Honours in Computer Science) Degree